Dwayne Johnson: Intercontinental Champion (1996–1997)

-The Nation of Domination (1997–1998)
+Nation of Domination (1997–1998)

-After losing the Intercontinental Championship to Owen Hart on the April 28, 1997, episode of Raw Is War and suffering a legitimate knee injury in a match against Mankind, Maivia returned in August 1997 and turned heel for the first time in his career by lashing out at fans who had been booing him and joining Faarooq, D'Lo Brown and Kama in the stable called the Nation of Domination.
-He then refused to acknowledge the Rocky Maivia name, instead referring to himself in the third person as the Rock, though he would still be billed as "The Rock" Rocky Maivia until 1998.
+Upon returning in August, Maivia turned heel by lashing out at fans who had been booing him and joining Faarooq, D'Lo Brown and Kama in the stable called the Nation of Domination.
+He then refused to acknowledge the Rocky Maivia name, instead referring to himself in the third person as the Rock, though he would still be billed as "the Rock" Rocky Maivia until 1998.
 The Rock would then regularly insult the audience, WWF performers, and interviewers in his promos.

-At D-Generation X: In Your House on December 7, 1997, Stone Cold Steve Austin defeated the Rock in under six minutes to retain the Intercontinental Championship.
+At D-Generation X: In Your House on December 7, Stone Cold Steve Austin defeated the Rock in under six minutes to retain the Intercontinental Championship.
 The next night on Raw Is War, Austin was ordered by Mr. McMahon to defend the title in a rematch, but forfeited it to the Rock instead, handing him the title belt before hitting him with the Stone Cold Stunner.
 The Rock feuded with Austin and Ken Shamrock through the end of 1997 and beginning of 1998.
-On January 19, 1998, at the Royal Rumble, the Rock defeated Shamrock by disqualification to retain the Intercontinental title.
+On January 19, 1998, at the Royal Rumble, the Rock defeated Shamrock by disqualification to retain the Intercontinental Championship.
 Later that night, he entered the Royal Rumble match and lasted until the final two before he was eliminated by Stone Cold Steve Austin.
 On March 29, at WrestleMania XIV, he defeated Shamrock by disqualification once again to retain the title.
 The next night, on Raw is War, the Rock debuted a new Intercontinental Championship design and would later overthrow Faarooq as leader of the Nation of Domination to spark a feud between the two.
-He then successfully defended the Intercontinental title against Faarooq at Over the Edge: In Your House on May 31.
+He then successfully defended the Intercontinental Championship against Faarooq at Over the Edge: In Your House on May 31.
 The stable would then refer to themselves as simply "The Nation".